uktrade/django-feedback-govuk/README.md

 ## Sending automated emails after form submission

-Based on the needs of your Service you may want the package to inform you via email of the feedback received.
-For example you might want to receive an email if there is new feedback to be reviewed and call the method on a regular schedule (e.g. once a day) through cron, Celery Beat, etc.
+Based on the needs of your project you may want to be notified of the feedback received.
+For example you might want to receive an email if there is new feedback to be reviewed.
+To do this you can create a method and call it on a regular schedule (e.g. once a day) through cron, Celery Beat, etc.

 ```
 feedback_submitted_past_day = (